google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 - get-all-by-hash: new client API for obtaining an inclusion proof and the corresponding consistency proof at the same time.

+- submit-entry: new client API, replacing add-chain and add-pre-chain.

 - Presenting SCTs with proofs: TLS servers may present SCTs together with the corresponding inclusion proofs using any of the mechanisms that [RFC6962] defined for presenting SCTs only.
 (Presenting SCTs only is still supported).